lewoudar/scalpel/docs/static-spider.md

 # Static spider

 Scalpel aims to provide a simple interface to write spiders.
 To demonstrate it, we will try to scrape quotes on [quotes.toscrape](https://quotes.toscrape.com/).
-We will assume you already installed scalpel following the [installation](installation.md) guide.
+I will assume you already installed scalpel following the [installation](installation.md) guide.

 ## Learning HTML, CSS and XPATH

 This guide will not be a course on HTML or CSS / XPATH selectors.
-If you are not familiar with these technologies, there are many resource on the web but I will give you a few that I know.
+If you are not familiar with these technologies, there are many resources on the web but I will give you a few that I know.

 For HTML: